brylevkirill/notes/Causal Inference.md

   ["The Foundations of Causal Inference with Reflections on Machine Learning and Artificial Intelligence"](https://youtube.com/watch?v=nWaM6XmQEmU) by Judea Pearl `video`
   ["The New Science of Cause and Effect"](https://youtube.com/watch?v=ZaPV1OSEpHw) by Judea Pearl `video`
+  ["The Mathematics of Causal Inference with Reflections on Machine Learning"](https://youtube.com/watch?v=bcRl7sXR1hE) by Judea Pearl `video`
   ["The Mathematics of Causal Inference, with Reflections on Machine Learning and the Logic of Science"](https://youtube.com/watch?v=zHjdd--W6o4) by Judea Pearl `video`

   ["Causal Data Science: A General Framework for Data Fusion and Causal Inference"](https://youtube.com/watch?v=dUsokjG4DHc) by Elias Bareinboim `video`